How Suppressed Emotions Enter Our Dreams and Affect Health

 This research brings into relief the interconnections among daytime coping style, dream-life, sleep quality, and well-being.
 These are all elements of the broader landscape of self-care, reflecting the condition of our overall relationship with ourselves.
 We can also assist one another in working on healthier sleep routines.
 For example, couples can come to an agreement about how to approach bedtime so that it is optimized for them both, and so that they remind one another to stick with better sleep hygiene.

-For some, addressing negative emotions more directly, either through learning not to suppress as well as engaging differently with intrusive thoughts, may be helpful.
+For some, addressing negative emotions more directly, either through learning not to suppress or engaging differently with intrusive thoughts, may be helpful.
 For others, negative feelings may be connected with overwhelming feelings of distress and pain, including traumatic experiences.
 Simply trying to confront them without additional help may be counterproductive and lead to further avoidance, under some circumstances.

 Malinowski, J. (2017, November 9).
 High Thought Suppressors Dream More of Their Negative Waking-Life Experiences Than Low Thought Suppressors.
 Dreaming.
 Advance online publication. http://dx.doi.org/10.1037/drm0000061